TomLaclavere/3DPhysicsEngine/docs/To-Do-List.md

 ## General Tasks

 - [ ] **Integrate :** method for all objects or for PhysicsWorld ?
+- [ ] Define a default config + pass this to default PhysicsWorld constructor
 - [ ] **Objects :** need to improve the construction and collision of all objects
   - [x] **Object**
   - [x] **Sphere**